mirakc/mirakc/README.md

 The endpoints above are enough to run [EPGStation].

-It also enough to run [BonDriver_Mirakurun].
-It's strongly recommended to enable `SERVICE_SPLIT` in `BonDriver_Mirakurun.ini` in order to reduce network traffic between mirakc and BonDriver_Mirakurun.
+It also enough to run [BonDriver_mirakc].
+It's strongly recommended to enable `SERVICE_SPLIT` in `BonDriver_Mirakurun.ini` in order to reduce network traffic between mirakc and BonDriver_mirakc.
 Because the `/api/channels/{channel_type}/{channel}/stream` endpoint provides a **raw** TS stream which means that all TS packets from a tuner will be sent even though some of them don't need for playback.

+Unfortunately, mirakc doesn't work with [BonDriver_Mirakurun] at this point due to some kind of issue in BonDriver_Mirakurun or mirakc.
+See #4 for details (discussion in Japanese).

 ### Incompatibility of the `X-Mirakurun_Priority` header